grafana/loki/docs/design-documents/2020-03-logql-fields.md

 rate({job="prod/query-frontend"} | logfmt level [1m])
 ```

-This will automatically add the level fields as part of the stream for each stream.
+This will automatically add the level fields as part of the series for each series.
 Again you should be mindful about which fields you select as this will increase the amount of series returned.

-Fields can also be used during dimension aggregation like stream labels:
+Fields can also be used during dimension aggregation like  labels:

 ```logql
 sum (